Create a Public Documentation Library in Confluence Cloud

 Compare versions and track changes

 As your product evolves, use the compare documents functionality to see what has been added, changed, or removed from one version to another.
-Cut your review process down to just a few minutes and be able to catch mistakes and make updates before your documentation goes live.
+Cut your review process down to just a few minutes and catch mistakes and make updates before your documentation goes live.

 Export to create static documentation

 If publishing your documentation online isn't enough, Scroll Documents also integrates with Scroll PDF and Word Exporter for Confluence.
-This integration enables you to create styled PDF or Word exports of your documentation and deliver static formats to your audience.
+This integration enables you to create styled PDF or Word exports of your documentation and deliver static formats to your audience to be viewed offline or shared on other systems outside of Confluence.

 Learn more about managing your team's documentation in an agile environment →